Rating is available when the video has been rented.

 This is a clip of the end of the police stand off with the man who was waving a sword in downtown Vancouver at the corner of Georgia and Burrard Streets.
 May 30, 2011.

-The 23-year-old man at the centre of a dramatic police standoff in downtown Vancouver Monday afternoon involving anti-riot guns, a Taser and a sword has been charged with possession of a dangerous weapon.
+From CTV: The 23-year-old man at the centre of a dramatic police standoff in downtown Vancouver Monday afternoon involving anti-riot guns, a Taser and a sword has been charged with possession of a dangerous weapon.

 The incident unfolded in front of hundreds of bystanders at the busy intersection of Burrard and Georgia streets after he allegedly began waving the sword and ranting.